Aller au contenu principal

 Everything you say in France, sorted by situation.

-From the moment you land at the airport to the emergency phrases you hope you never need.
-Greetings and manners, numbers, restaurants, transit, the right questions to ask.
-Each chapter groups the useful phrases for one specific situation, with audio, translation, and pronunciation.
+From the moment you land at the airport to the emergency phrases you hope you'll never need.
+Greetings and manners, numbers, restaurants, getting around, the right questions to ask.
+Each chapter pulls together the phrases you need for one specific situation, with audio, translation and pronunciation.

 Chapter 2 · Greetings & manners